Kawakita v. United States: Trial and appeal

 In passing sentence, Mathes gave a speech:You gentlemen have performed your duties in this case most diligently.
 So has the jury.
 And this is now my responsibility.

 I want to make it perfectly clear that the sentence I impose here has no relation to any brutalities that may have been involved in this defendant's treatment of American prisoners of war.
 That is only an incident.
 So with any kindness that he may have shown them.
 It is only an incident.
 The defendant stands here convicted of the crime of treason.
 The fact that he was born of Japanese nationals has nothing to do with it.
 My views would be the same no matter who he was.

 Treason is the only crime, as has been said here several times, mentioned in our Constitution.
 The framers thought it of sufficient gravity to provide it as the only crime mentioned in the Constitution of the United States.

 As I view this matter, it is not a question of whether the defendant kicked some American prisoner of war or a dozen of them.
 His crime might be briefly put in two sentences.
 He said that from 1943 on he did everything he could to help the Japanese Government win the war.

 The jury found that he owed a duty of loyalty at that time to the United States.
 So his crime cannot be considered, I take it, in terms of beating up someone, no matter how brutal.
 His crime is a crime against the country of his birth.
 His crime is not against a few American prisoners of war.
 His crime is against the whole people of this country where he was born and where he was fed and where he was educated.

 Throughout history treason has always been the crime most abhorred by English-speaking peoples.
 The traitor has always been considered even worse than a murderer.
-And the distinction is based upon reason: for the murderer violates at most only a few, while the traitor violates all all the members of his society, all the members of the group to which he owes his allegiance.
+And the distinction is based upon reason: for the murderer violates at most only a few, while the traitor violates all the members of his society, all the members of the group to which he owes his allegiance.
 The punishment inflicted by the common law when traitors were publicly dragged to the place of execution and there drawn, quartered and beheaded recalls the extreme odium which our forebears attached to the crime of betraying one's country.
 The penalty for murder was death; for treason, death with vengeance.